D3coy/Cpp/README.md

 • OOP - classes, constructors, destructors all by object oriented style in C++

 • array_sum - an array of entered numbers and add them

+• array_vl - sum of elements from enclosed array

 ------------------------------------------------------------------------------------------